 Global Agenda Council on Advanced Manufacturing 2012-2014

-Manufacturing is one of our most important economic activities.
-It has the greatest multiplier effect on economies and is a major driver of knowledge-building and job creation.
-Around the world, more than 300 million people are employed in manufacturing, accounting for some 14% of global employment.
-Nevertheless, the share of manufacturing activities and employment as a percentage of GDP continues to drop globally – it now rests at 17% compared to 27% in 1970.
-In some economies, this share is declining rapidly, such as the United States where it was 12% in 2010.
+Manufacturing is one of the most important economic activities.
+More than 300 million people around the world are employed in manufacturing, accounting for 14% of global employment.
+Nevertheless, the share of manufacturing activities and employment as a percentage of GDP continues to drop globally – it now rests at 17%, compared to 27% in 1970.
+In some economies, this share is declining rapidly, such as in the United States, where it was 12% in 2010.
 In other countries, the decline is less rapid, such as in China, where it accounted for 33% in 2010.

-One of the main challenges surrounding manufacturing is that the metric of describing it as a percentage of GDP fails to reflect the sector’s global and complex nature, especially as it relates to worldwide value chains, and its impact on capabilities and knowledge dissemination across value chains.
+One of the main challenges regarding manufacturing is that the metric of describing it as a percentage of GDP fails to reflect the sector’s global and complex nature, especially in worldwide value chains, and its impact on capabilities and knowledge dissemination across value chains.
 To identify and address the fundamental drivers behind the future development of advanced manufacturing, more relevant metrics must be established and more public and private stakeholders aligned at the global level.
-To achieve this, the Global Agenda Council on Advanced Manufacturing has been working on two initiatives.
+The Council has been working on two initiatives to achieve this.

 What the Council is doing about it

-Firstly, we are working to identify and establish a common framework describing manufacturing capabilities that will support public-private dialogue.
+Firstly, the Council is working to identify and establish a common framework describing manufacturing capabilities that will support public-private dialogue.
 The framework could be based on global value chains, knowledge networks and manufacturing capabilities measurement.
-Gary Gerreffi, a professor at Duke University and expert on value chains, is leading a diverse group to compile relevant case studies on global value chains in specific regions and four industries: apparel, medical devices, smart phones and automotive.
-Jean Paul Rodrigue of Hofstra University is also defining a framework to measure manufacturing capabilities with the support of organizations such as the United Nations Industrial Development Organization (UNIDO).
+Gary Gerreffi, a professor at Duke University and an expert on value chains, is leading a group to compile relevant case studies on global value chains in two industries, apparel and automotive.
+The Council will assess the private sector’s interest in engaging with the public sector in this framework.

-“Nevertheless, the share of manufacturing activities and employment as a percentage of GDP continues to drop globally – it now rests at 17% compared to 27% in 1970.”
+“The share of manufacturing activities and employment as a percentage of GDP continues to drop globally – it now rests at 17%, compared to 27% in 1970.”

 To get involved please contact